Tax Refund social media Scams

 Social media scams asking for credit and debit cards details on fake HMRC site

-A RIFT customer has kindly contacted us to make us aware of a new scam doing the rounds that he was sent recently because he didn't want anyone to fall victim to it.
+A RIFT customer kindly contacted us to make us aware of a new tax rebate scam that he was sent recently, as he didn't want anyone to fall victim to it.

 We have reported it to HMRC and the authorities, but you still may find it sent to you.

 It may come as a text (which is how he received it) a private message on social media, or an email and look something like this:

 IF YOU RECEIVE THIS MESSAGE PLEASE CONTACT RIFT IMMEDIATELY SO THAT WE CAN REPORT THIS TO HMRC.

 PLEASE DO NOT CLICK THE LINK OR FILL IN ANY DETAILS ON THIS PAGE.